 - Total Recovered Revenue – $3446.02

-As you can see, adding this plugin allowed them to tap into a large number of orders that would have otherwise been lost.
-If you have an eCommerce store, we highly recommend that you install this on your site.
+As you can see, adding this plugin allowed them to tap into a larger number of orders that would have otherwise been lost.
+If you have an eCommerce store, we highly recommend that you install this on your site and optimize the Abandoned Cart emails that are sent out.

 Contact Us Today